poetaster/rampart/README.md

 ![BreadBoard view](https://github.com/poetaster/rampart/raw/master/rampart_bb.jpg)

 Analog Pins 0-3 are potentionmeters.
-Analog pins 4-7 (4 not yet used) are used for modulation signal inputs.
+Analog pins 4-7 (4 avaible as an input) are used for modulation signal inputs.

 Digital Pin 9 is audio (PWM) out, the Mozzi standard.
-Digital 2 and 3 are buttons (2 being used to switch presests currently).
+Digital 2 and 3 and 4 (?) are buttons (2 being used to switch presests currently).

 The Fritzing sketch here is still rough as electrical questions (modulate on the pots directly?) are being explored.